Home » Painted Furniture » How To Make Paint Look Distressed Without Sanding

 How To Make Paint Look Distressed Without Sanding

-You also don’t want to use sandpaper if the furniture or piece you are looking to distress is made of MDF or fake wood.
-The “wood” will crumble and what is left will plump us when it gets wet.
-Not pretty.
-You also might not want to use a sander or sandpaper because you don’t have an open area or place where you can let the dust fly.
+You also don’t want to use sandpaper if the furniture or piece you want distressed is made of MDF or fake wood.
+The “wood” will crumble, and what is left will plump up when it gets wet—not pretty.
+You also might not want to use a sander or sandpaper because you don’t have an open area or place to let the dust fly.

 wood chest from my favorite junk shop